DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 .embedded-demo(grouping/local-grouping-custom)

-Also, to save the grouped columns in the table, you can specify a custom function in the `showColumnWhenGrouped` property of the `TableGroupRow` plugin:
+For more complex scenarios, you can also specify a custom function in the `showColumnWhenGrouped` property of the `TableGroupRow` plugin to save the grouped columns in the table:

 ```js
   <Grid>